-in the MidasCpp input file, it goes under the #3 FitBasisDef input block, and the keywords listed here should be given with N=4 and N1=5.
-The .mfitbas file are read between the #0 MidasFitInfo case be given with N=1 and N1=2.
+This section details the input options available to the general fit-basis handler, which can be invoked either from the main MidasCpp input file or from an .mfitbas file.
+If the input if found in the MidasCpp input file, it goes under the #3 FitBasisDef input block, and the keywords listed here should be given with N=4 and N1=5.
+The .mfitbas file are read between the #0 MidasFitInfo and #0 MidasFitInfoEnd keywords, and the other keywords listed in this section should in this case be given with N=1 and N1=2.